 If your view does not display properly then here is what you want to look at:

-- No Bend Lines or Bend Notes are show, then your Bend Line Sketch for that view is more than likely not set to Show.
+- No Bend Lines or Bend Notes are show: your Bend Line Sketch for that view is more than likely not set to Show.
 Go to the Feature Tree and expand the View and drill down to the Bend Line Sketch, Right Click on it and set it to Show.
 You will probably be missing the Bend Notes and if you want those displayed Right Click on/in the View select Properties and Set the Bend Notes check box to show.

 - The last issue that we see is too many lines shown in the Flat and that is because in Part File someone has done an Edit Feature on the Flat Pattern feature and Unchecked the Merge faces check box.
-By un-checking this you well now see the start/stop of each face.
+By un-checking this you will now see the start/stop of each face.

 Support Team Leader